 Surveys show that HR professionals are more data driven than ever before.
 Thanks to human resource information systems (HRIS), it’s never been easier to analyze and draw insights from employee information.
 Leveraging the right data can show how your team’s initiatives are performing and help prove HR’s impact across the entire organization.

-If you’re looking to incorporate more data into your role, here are some common HR metrics to get you started.
+If you’re looking to incorporate more data into your role, here are some common HR productivity metrics to get you started.

 Employee headcount is the total number of employees at your organization.
 Since people are always coming and going, it’s best practice to look at average headcount for a given period.